EBI-LRG/lrg-website/README.md

 4. Access via NodePort (for testing):
    Get the node IP and port from `kubectl get svc lrg-website-nodeport -n lrg-website-prod`

+5. Ingress:
+   The repository includes `k8s/ingress.yaml` to route `www.lrg-sequence.org` to the `lrg-website-clusterip` service.

 For testing puposes, you can build and push the image manually using the following commands:

 ```bash